Contest success functions with(out) headstarts: Introduction

-Formal axiomatic work of CSF starts from \cite{skaperdas1996}, which characterizes the logit, Tullock, and logistic CSFs.
-Then, \cite{clark1998} extends the work by dropping the anonymity among contestants, and axiomatizes the general Tullock CSF.
-Releasing the condition of fully allocating the probability, \cite{blavatskyy2010} provides an axiomatization of CSFs when the probability of a tie is allowed.
-On the basis of their axiomatic works, this paper weakens homogeneity and enriches the literature of CSF axiomatization.
+Formal axiomatic works on CSFs begin with \cite{skaperdas1996}, which characterizes the symmetric logit, Tullock, and logistic CSFs. \cite{clark1998} extend this approach by dropping anonymity (ANY) and axiomatize the asymmetric Tullock CSF.
+Relaxing the assumption of full allocation, \cite{blavatskyy2010} provides an axiomatization of CSFs that allow for draws.
+Building on these seminal contributions, this paper proposes alternative axioms related to homogeneity (HOM), as well as ANY, and generalizes a conventional class of CSFs, thereby enriching the axiomatic contest literature.

+The key axiom is relative homogeneity of counterfactual deviation (d-RH).
+The counterfactual deviation $d_{ij}(x)$ measures the proportional change in contestant $j$'s allocation relative to the counterfactual in which contestant $i$ is inactive, namely $[p^N_j(0, x_{-i})-p^N_j(x)]/p^N_j(0, x_{-i})$.
+It captures the effort-based power of contestant $i$ over contestant $j$.
+The axiom requires that this relative power be invariant to common rescaling of efforts.
+Surprisingly, restricting effort-based power still leaves room for headstarts that are not generated by effort.
+Under the asymmetric logit CSF, d-RH requires the ratio $[f_i(x_i)-f_i(0)]/[f_j(x_j)-f_j(0)]$ to be homogeneous.
+By contrast, \cite{skaperdas1996}'s HOM and \cite{blavatskyy2010}'s relative homogeneity of winning probability (p-RH) require $f_i(x_i)/\sum_{j\in N} f_j(x_j)$ and $f_i(x_i)/f_j(x_j)$ to be homogeneous, respectively, which rule out any functional form with $f_i(0)>0$.

+Symmetric counterfactual deviation (d-SYM), proposed as an alternative to ANY, captures a notion of secondary fairness: it requires the effort-based power from one contestant to another to be symmetric, while allowing for unequal initial rationing by the sponsor.
+We further impose no advantageous reallocation (NAR), which requires that reallocating total efforts between two contestants does not affect others' allocations.
+It yields a tractable functional form with headstarts.

+To clarify the axiomatic difference between CSFs with and without headstarts, we introduce dummy consistency (DC).
+This axiom equates being inactive with not participating.
+It not only connects our framework to earlier axiomatic works in the contest literature \citep{skaperdas1996, clark1998}, but also highlights a key distinction from other rationing models, where DC is typically assumed \citep{moulin2002}.\footnote{See \cite{moulin1987} for a comprehensive axiomatic analysis of surplus sharing.
+DC being not restricted is also the reason we get headstarts from axiomatization through NAR.} We also connect headstarts to models with a null outcome, aligning with the ``draw'' or ``outside option'' extensions discussed in literature \citep{blavatskyy2010}.

 The rest of the paper is organized as follows.
-Section \ref{section:main} introduces model, axioms, and main theorem.
-Proof of main theorem is supported by Appendix \ref{appendix:main}.
-Section \ref{section:more} provides the axiomatization results of more specified CSFs.
-A series of proofs in this section are provided in Appendix \ref{appendix:more}.
-Section \ref{section:conclusion} concludes the paper.
+Section \ref{sec:ind1} introduces the model, axioms, and the main theorem.
+Section \ref{sec:ind2} provides more axiomatization results of CSFs with headstarts.
+Section \ref{sec:ind3} makes a discussion with previous works, and connects all results through an introduced axiom.
+Section \ref{sec:ind4} generalizes the model by allowing partial allocation.
+Section \ref{sec:ind5} concludes the paper.